 Necessity of tile edge trim

-If a finished edge tile (or bullnose) tile is not used around the outside perimeter of the shower niche, some kind of tile edge trim must be installed to create a pleasing finished edge to the tile work around the niche opening.
+If a finished edge tile (bullnose) tile, or a solid stone/ quartz material is not used around the outside perimeter of the shower niche, some kind of tile edge trim must be installed to create a pleasing finished edge to the tile work around the niche opening.

-THE FINISHED SHOWER NICHE WITH MEMBRANE BONDING
+FINISHED SHOWER NICHE WITH MEMBRANE BONDING

 No Tiling Required